Support for local government water reductions

 Beatty Park Leisure Centre - Wastewater Reuse Feasibility Study – investigating irrigating public parks with wastewater from the Beatty Park aquatic centre.

-This case study relates to Action 28 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3.
+This case study relates to Action 28 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3 delivered by the Department of Water and Environmental Regulation and Water Corporation.

 Gnangara local governments with large groundwater entitlements and comparatively low tree canopy cover are most at risk of the urban heat island effect and are using the Gnangara Waterwise Councils Grants Program to assist in adapting to a drying climate.